AR-15 Muzzle Device Guide 2026: Flash Hider vs Comp vs Brake Compared header image

 • Limited recoil reduction compared to brakes or hybrid compensators.

-• Not optimized for suppressor mounting unless using legacy thread-on cans.
+• Not optimized for suppressor mounting.

 • Flash suppression is good but not class-leading versus modern 3-prong designs.